 Shaky Savine & Doing Nothing with AI

-Shaky Savine & Doing Nothing with AI is a live performance of a solo violinist entering into an embodied duet with the neuroreactive robotic installation Doing Nothing with AI.
+Shaky Savine & Doing Nothing with AI is a live performance in which a solo violinist enters into an embodied duet with the neuroreactive robotic installation Doing Nothing with AI.
 While improvising the modular violin composition Shaky Savine in response to the robot’s evolving motions, the musician wears an EEG cap that captures their brain activity in real-time.

 The installation analyses this neural data to isolate signals from the default mode network, an unconscious, decentralised brain activity associated with introspection and doing nothing.
 Guided by this input, the robot attempts to learn which movement patterns might reactivate the performer’s resting state.
 Rather than hearing the music, the robot listens to the performer’s mental rhythms and adapts its movements accordingly, influencing and responding to the performer’s unconscious doing nothing state.
 Yet, the focused act of improvising the violin composition naturally suppresses the doing nothing brain activity that the embedded AI seeks to elicit.
 This divergence of objectives becomes the creative engine of the work, generating a dynamic encounter in which human and machine co-compose in real time.